python/cpython/Doc/library/argparse.rst

    an instantiated object is passed to the :class:`ArgumentParser` constructor, not a class type.

-   Selection of help format is done by setting attributes of the instantiated :class:`CustomHelpFormat` object, before passing it to the :class:`ArgumentParser` constructor::
+   Selection of help format is done by setting either passing keyword arguments to the constructor or setting attributes of the instantiated :class:`CustomHelpFormat` object, before passing it to the :class:`ArgumentParser` constructor::